hypermodularity/hypermodularity.com/README.md

-# Hipermodularity on services layer
+# Hypermodularity on services layer